 Oliver Cromwell is an apartment that was restored from a paper mill to make spectacular accommodation with exposed stone walls and original beams.
 It was completely refurbished in March 2017.
 It is named after one of Sudeley’s most notorious figures, Oliver Cromwell, who ordered much of the destruction of Sudeley Castle towards the end of the English Civil War.
-Guests staying at Oliver Cromwell enjoy complimentary entrance to Sudeley Castle & Gardens (March to October).
+The apartment has many stairs; an outer staircase and inner staircase before you enter the apartment and the apartment is arranged over 2 floors.
+Free entry to Sudeley Castle & Gardens during the open season March to December excluding private events.

 Read full Description